Ways to promote your society events

 Email to your members – myEmma.com

-CSC Facebook and Twitter – email firstname.lastname@example.org or send a message on FB and we will share your event.
+CSC Facebook instagram Twitter – TAG US and we’ll share it for you.
 Make sure your online activity complies with the college Social media and related policies

 Digital Information Screen which are located in the foyers of the Arts, Hamilton, Panoz, D’Olier Street and Goldsmith Hall Buildings, as well as the two Trinity Buildings in St James’s Hospital.
 Requests must be sent at least three days prior to publication date and ten days prior to the event date.
 A draft PowerPoint slide notice should be created and submitted by the event organiser.
 The notice should have a minimal amount of text, with the main event information, including: